White Earth Indian Reservation

 In 1989, Winona LaDuke formed the White Earth Land Recovery Project, which has slowly been acquiring land privately held to add back to the value of the non-profit 501(c)(3) to be used for collateral.
-At that time, less than 10% of the land within the reservation boundaries was owned by tribal members.
+At that time, less than ten percent of the land within reservation boundaries was owned by tribal members.

 The White Earth Band government operates the Shooting Star Casino, Hotel and Event center in Mahnomen, Minnesota.
 The entertainment and gambling complex employs over 1000 tribal and non-tribal staff, with a new location in Bagley, Minnesota.
+White Earth, like the Leech Lake and Red Lake Indian Reservations, is known for its tradition of singing hymns in the Ojibwe language.